 To first enter or subsequently maintain a competent practice in mental health or human services, practitioners require ongoing professional education, as well as opportunities for supervised practice.
 The Faculty of Continuing Education at ADLER provides both.

-Adler Faculty of Continuing Education (formerly TAPE Studies) offers certificate programs that incorporate a case-based learning approach, encompassing theoretical discussion supported by real-life cases, scenarios, and role-playing.
-This approach allows participants experience with actual day-to-day challenges.
+ADLER’s Faculty of Continuing Education offers certificate programs that incorporate a case-based learning approach, encompassing theoretical discussion supported by real-life cases, scenarios, and role-playing.
+This approach provides participants experience with actual day-to-day challenges.

 COGNITIVE BEHAVIOURAL THERAPY

 This certificate programs offer a unique learning experience that emphasizes comprehensive understanding of the theoretical models of CBT, applied to specific clinical and demographic populations, with a solid grounding in real hands-on experience for each course.
 Each course is taught by clinical and academic experts in their fields to ensure that challenging questions and issues pertaining to each course can be competently addressed.
 The broad spectrum of our CBT certificate programs prepares clinicians to begin the process of implementing and practicing cognitive behavioural therapy, currently the number one evidence-based intervention applied to the largest number of settings, providing mental health services to children and adults who suffer from diagnosed disorders.

 ADLER offers three face to face certificates in CBT:

 - CBT-100 Fundamentals of Cognitive Behavioural Therapy (36 hours - 3 modules)

 - CBT-200 Adapted CBT Techniques for Diagnostic Populations (36 hours - 3 modules)

 - CBT-300 Advanced CBT Skills and Specialty Settings (36 hours - 3 modules)